Building Assets Reducing Risks

 What does BARR look like at Skyline?

 How will each strategy be addressed?
 Teachers will be interacting with students on a different level.
 We will be focusing on the whole student, not just the academic areas.
-Over the summer our teachers, counselors, and administration had a 2 day training with our BARR Coach.

 One big difference from previous years at Skyline is that Freshman Students will be grouped together on teams.
 Within these teams, teachers will be teaching weekly I-Time lessons that focus on the social-emotional needs of each child.
 I-Time is a strength-based, relationship-focused curriculum.
 Teachers from these teams will meet weekly to discuss each student in the team.
 Administrators will also be involved in these meetings.

 Engaging families in student learning is another strategy within the BARR program.
 Once a quarter we will be having our Freshman Parent Advisory Council.
-See Information below for dates and times.

 Check out the following resources for more information.